Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Nov4, coder Qian test the URL Scheme, a link could open the App, but we cannot sure whether single instruction could open.
+To be continue...

 Nov1, learning Japanese is convenient to recognize Chinese characters, but hard to pronounce.
 Like this sentence, I am Chinese, 私は中国人です(Janpanese), 我是中国人(Chinese).

 Oct31, with URL Scheme, links from official web could open the SeeLayer App on Mac.